sashirestela/simple-openai/README.md

 ## ✅ Supported Services
 Simple-OpenAI seeks to stay up to date with the most recent changes in OpenAI.
-Currently, it supports most of the existing features until [Aug 15th, 2024](https://platform.openai.com/docs/changelog/aug-15th-2024) and will continue to update with future changes.
+Currently, it supports most of the existing features and will continue to update with future changes.

 Full support for all of the OpenAI services:

 * Audio (Speech, Transcription, Translation)
 * Batch (Batches of Chat Completion)
-* Chat Completion (Text Generation, Streaming, Function Calling, Vision, **Structured Outputs**)
+* Chat Completion (Text Generation, Streaming, Function Calling, Vision, Structured Outputs, **Audio**)
 * Completion (Legacy Text Generation)
 * Embedding  (Vectoring Text)
 * Files (Upload Files)